 Here are some guidelines to learning when in search of truth:

-- Begin to utilize your intuition with you rational mind.
+Begin to utilize your intuition with your rational mind.
 Besides cross-referencing, intuition can go straight to a truth without “rational steps”.
-Later as you exercise the intuitive muscle you may open to a deeper method of exploration of utilizing somatic or “body” knowing.
+Later as you exercise the intuitive muscle you may open to a deeper method of exploration or utilizing somatic or “body” knowing.